JorgeECampos/Sending-Text-Messages-Guide/SendMessage.md

 To write a new message and assign a Receiver/Contact on the smartphone, follow the next steps:

-5. On the Message app, click “+” or “New” button on the bottom right of the screen.
+5. On the Message app, tap “+” or “New” button on the bottom right of the screen.

   <img src="Images/Step5.png" alt="Step 5" height="500"/>

-6. On the “New Conversation” screen, write the name of the Receiver/Contact and click it.
+6. On the “New Conversation” screen, write the name of the Receiver/Contact and tap it.
 Select more than two contacts by writing and selecting each one.

   <div style="display: flex; justify-content: space-between;">
     <img src="Images/Step6.png" alt="Step 6" height="500"/>